SumitKaushik1/AWS-CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/README.md

 - Choose Ubuntu Server 24.04 as the Amazon Machine Image (AMI).
 - Select the t2.micro instance type (free tier eligible).
-- Generate a .pem key file (e.g., portfolio1.pem) for SSH access.
+- Generate a .pem key file (e.g., window-demo.pem) for SSH access.
 - Launch the Instance:

 - Review your settings and click on Launch Instance.